TranslationalML/pacsifier/README.md

 ## Command line :

  - Run the command : python pacsman.py --info info --save save --queryfile path_to_queryfile
  - The --info info option allows you to dump the information in the retrieved series into csv files.
+XXX what does `info` as the argument to `--info` mean? isn't --info just a switch?
  - The --save save option allows you to save the queryed dicom images.
+XXX same question here
  - The --queryfile path_to_queryfile option is mandatory and specifies which queryfile to use to query/retrieve.

 Note : you can download the images without the --info option or only dump the info if --save option is not included.